Fixing Function-Level Code Generation Errors for Foundation Large Language Models: Empirical Study

 \subsection{Research Questions}

-This empirical study aims to systematically analyze and compare the performance of various LLMs, and to categorize the errors in the generated results to guide potential fixing methods.
-To achieve this goal, we investigate the following RQs:
+This empirical study aims to evaluate the reproducibility of existing representative foundation LLMs, identify the root causes of code generation errors produced by these LLMs, and determine which errors are repairable to guide potential fixing methods.